top of page

 Butler further mentions that “Willie relished his role as a mentor to young people.
 In collaboration with partners, the Lovett Scholarship Program aims to continue his mission by providing educational and training programs to help reduce educational inequality in children and youth.”

-In 2023 three awards were made - Eden Langley, a graduate of Midtown High School and entering Howard University, Olufemi (Jude) Ogundipe, a graduate of St. Mary's Academy and entering Louisiana State University, and Benjamin Harper, a graduate of Charles R. Drew Charter School and entering Morehouse College.
+In 2023 three awards were made - Eden Langley, a graduate of Midtown High School and attends Howard University, Olufemi (Jude) Ogundipe, a graduate of St. Mary's Academy and attends Morehouse College, and Benjamin Harper, a graduate of Charles R. Drew Charter School and attends Morehouse College.

-Each Lovett Scholarship recipient has met the academic performance and 20 hours of volunteer work requirements for renewal of the Lovett Scholarship for the next academic year.
+Each Lovett Scholarship recipient as of date has met the academic performance and 20 hours of volunteer work requirements for renewal of the Lovett Scholarship for the next academic year.

 WAYS WE HELP